Learn how to set marketing goals and achieve them through a targeted email marketing campaign.

 Sale or promotion

 A sale or promotional email campaign alerts current or prospective customers of a time-limited offer.
-Promotional emails are also used for businesses that are highly seasonal and run regular sales during certain times of year.
+Promotional emails are also used for businesses that are highly seasonal and run regular sales during certain times of the year.

 Newsletters are not appropriate for all businesses, as they tend not to include a direct call to action (or CTA) aimed at the reader, with the exception of directing them toward more online involvement in the form of communities.
 The main goal of most newsletter campaigns is to become a source of trusted information for readers and raise the overall profile of the business.